 I haven’t put them in a day by day format so you can pick and choose when to work them into your New Orleans itinerary.

 There’re enough things to do in New Orleans for three or even four days in the city.
 Why not pin it for later.
 This map of the French Quarter, also known as vieux carré, should help you find your bearings.

 Visit the Garden District

-Hop on a streetcar ($1.25 one way – you’ll need the exact fare as they don’t give change) and head down leafy streets to the garden district and admire some of the city’s most beautiful homes, columned mansions and, of course, gardens.
-A free walking tour will give you a break from the city’s heaving touristy spots and give you the chance to check out a more residential area.
-The French Quarter is easily walkable.
+One of the best ways to get around is to hop on a streetcar ($1.25 one way – you’ll need the exact fare as they don’t give change) and head down leafy streets to the garden district and admire some of the city’s most beautiful historic houses, columned mansions and gardens.

 Check Out the local art in Jackson Square

 Right next to the cathedral is Jackson Square and a pedestrian area where tarot readers, street performers and artists hang out.

 For over fifty years the open-air artist community have hung their works on the iron railings around Jackson Square and it’s a great place to find local artists.